harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/gitlab-triggers.md

 You can specify a trigger that says: If a merge request updates any of these files, run the pipeline and scan the repo.

-This type of trigger supports uses cases such as:
+This type of trigger supports use cases such as:

 - If the merge request updates any file that matches the trigger filter, run a SAST scan and block the PR if the scan results meet the [failure criteria](#set-up-the-failure-criteria).